mobilipia/LIFX-Widget/README.md

 To-Do
 -----------
 Here's a completly unordered todo list of the upcoming features (or at least things I'd like to do).
 PR welcome ❤️.
-- Better UI in the companion app,
+- Better UI in the companion app
-- Update the widget view in the background using the `NCWidgetProviding` protocol,
-- Hide the widget on cellular data (*I'm pretty sure I read somewhere I can do this*),

 Known issues & other stuff
 -----------